Source of funding

 CSO LINK will ensure the fair and timely involvement of stakeholders in local planning and will enable CSOs to become equal and reputable partners at local level on issues relevant to resources and energy efficiency and sustainable development.
 It will encourage CSOs to become important drivers of change and development in Ukrainian society and act locally at community level.

-The LINK project foresees the development of a Citizens Pack multimedia product aimed at conveying messages about the wise use of resources and energy; sustainable development; and positive changes in values and attitudes in society.
-The Citizens Pack targets primary school pupils and their teachers, as well as members of CSOs involved in educational and awareness-raising activities.
-The product is also designed to have a positive impact on the level of environmental literacy in Ukrainian society as a whole, including municipal bodies, media, businesses, CSOs and families.
+The LINK project includes the development of Green Steps Ukraine, a multimedia citizens' pack aimed at conveying messages about the wise use of resources and energy; sustainable development; and positive changes in values and attitudes in society.
+Green Steps targets members of CSOs involved in educational and awareness-raising activities.
+The product is designed to have a positive impact on the level of environmental literacy in Ukrainian society as a whole, including municipal bodies, media, businesses, CSOs and families.

-Activities implemented under Work Package 1 will focus on:
+Activities implemented under Work Package 1 focus on:

 - integrating environmental and energy security issues into local development planning processes;